dedis/odyssey/docs/cloudVM.md

 conflicts and it will be impossible to instantiate a new vApp from the vApp template.
 This is why the vApp template must not have any network configured.
-Then, when a new vApp is instantiated from the vApp template, we can attach the network to is and set “ip pool - manual” with one of the available ip.
+Then, when a new vApp is instantiated from the vApp template, we can attach the network to it and set “ip pool - manual” with one of the available ip.

 For the record this is one of the weird error we got until we understood that the network conflict was the problem: